English Cornett and Sackbut Ensemble

 The English Cornett & Sackbut Ensemble are an early music group specializing in music for cornett and sackbut.
 Formed in 1993, they perform in early music concerts and festivals on period instruments.

 St John's, Smith Square is amongst the venues at which they have performed.
 Festivals include the York Early Music Festival.

-In 2018 they are working with the National Centre for Early Music to run the NCEM Young Composers Award.
+In 2018 they worked with the National Centre for Early Music to run the NCEM Young Composers Award.